oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

    - the node template is subject to the same conditions as presented above,

-   - the index is either a non-negative integer, or the keyword NODE_INDEX which resolves to the index of the actual node representation (among node representations created from the same node template) containing this requirement assignment, or the keyword RELATIONSHIP_INDEX which resolves to the index of the actual relationship (among relationships created from the same requirement) created by this requirement assignment,
+   - the index is a non-negative integer,

    - for indexes outside the count range of the template, no valid target node representation candidate will exist.